Our customers have been hired by:

-Emergencies happen.
-From a medical issue requiring hundreds or even thousands of dollars out of pocket to being laid off, financial crises can seem to come out of nowhere and leave you struggling to determine what’s next.
+Then there’s the regular emergencies that still happen.
+From medical issues that require eye-watering sums out of pocket to being laid off, financial crises can seem to come out of nowhere and leave you struggling to work out what’s next.

-And while financial experts like Suze Orman recommend saving a minimum of three to six months’ worth of living expenses, padding your bank account to prepare for an unpredictable future may be easier said than done for a majority of Americans.
+And while financial experts like Suze Orman recommend saving eight to twelve months’ worth of living expenses, putting that much money aside for a rainy day is easier said than done for most Americans.

-No one ever expects to have to live without pay, but what would you do if it happened to you?
+No one is truly prepared to live without pay, but what would you do if it happened to you?
 To help answer that question, we surveyed over 1,000 working Americans about their emergency savings.
-Continue reading to see how long people expect they could live off their current savings, what makes up people’s monthly expenses, and the efforts some would go to get by without their regular income.
+Read on to see how long people think they could live off their current savings, what makes up their monthly expenses, and the efforts some would make to get by without their regular income.

 Where It All Goes